Cade Museum for Creativity and Invention: Building

 The interior of the museum has windows to allow for light.
-The building’s design is in the spiral shape of a nautilus shell that reflects math concepts like the Fibonacci sequence and the golden ratio.
+The building's design is in the spiral shape of a nautilus shell that reflects math concepts like the Fibonacci sequence and the golden ratio.

 Exhibits

 There are exhibits on inventions and technology that came from the University of Florida.
 The museum has one wing dedicated to Dr. Cade, which has his lab from the University of Florida and information about the development of Gatorade.
 Water-cooled football shoulder pads are also displayed.

-The museum has a Gutenburg printing press more than 160 years old.
+The museum has a Gutenberg printing press more than 160 years old.
 Creativity and fabrication labs are also part of the museum.

 On the second floor, there are plaques of inventors such as Nikola Tesla and the inventor of the zipper.

 Activities

 The museum caters to people of all ages.
 It also offers summer camps.

-STEAM (Science, technology, engineering, arts, math) workshops are available where attendants can meet living inventors.
+STEAM (science, technology, engineering, arts, math) workshops are available where attendants can meet living inventors.
 An inventor from any of fields such as business, science, and medicine comes to the museum every Saturday.
 The STEAM program is half-funded by a four-year, matching federal grant.